n-ill/odin-calculator/README.md

 # odin-calculator

-need to do: overflow on results, keyboard support, and improve aesthetics
+need to do: keyboard support, improve aesthetics, maybe add new row on top of display to show current equation (show current number and operator)